oat-sa/taohub-articles/forge/Raspberry.md

 *Scenario 1: You have a screen connected on the raspberry.*

-Login as “pi” using password “raspberry”<br/>
+Login as “pi” using password “raspberry”\
 Type in the shell

      ifconfig